hak3601/hak3601/README.md

 ## About Me 👨‍💻

+### Research Interests
-I am a **Computer Science and Engineering** undergraduate and a **Research Intern** at the **DMAIS Lab**, focusing on **Data Mining**, **Recommender Systems**, **Large Language Models (LLMs)**, and **Human-Computer Interaction (HCI)**.
+I am currently studying **Computer Science and Engineering** at Chung-Ang University and working as a **Research Student** at the **Data Mining And Intelligence Systems (DMAIS) Lab**.
+My primary focus lies in:

-My current research explores how to extract meaningful insights from complex datasets to build efficient and scalable recommendation models.
-By leveraging techniques in data mining and machine learning, I aim to enhance user experiences through personalized recommendations, tackling challenges such as large-scale data processing and real-time recommendation generation.

-In addition to Data Mining, I have a strong interest in **Human-Computer Interaction (HCI)**, particularly in its potential to solve social problems through data-driven solutions.
-I am fascinated by how HCI can optimize the way humans interact with technology, and how this can be applied to design systems that address real-world social issues.
-I am especially keen on developing user-centric, data-informed systems that foster better decision-making and enhance societal well-being.
+- **Data Mining**: Developing scalable and efficient models to extract meaningful insights from large datasets.
+- **Recommender Systems**: Enhancing user experiences through personalized recommendations by tackling challenges such as real-time processing and large-scale data.
+- **Large Language Models (LLMs)**: Fine-tuning LLMs for domain-specific problems.
+- **Human-Computer Interaction (HCI)**: Creating user-centric, data-informed systems to address real-world social challenges.

+### Personal Interests
+In addition to my research, I am passionate about:
+- ☕ Exploring cafes and tasting different coffee beans.
+- 📸 Photography to capture moments and connect with nature.
+- 🎥 Watching movies and taking reflective walks to stay inspired.

 ---